 • Embrace imperfection.
 My outline started with parallel and sweeping lines – it’s natural to make a perfect mound with a paintbrush – but once you fill in the colors, it will look like Dr. Seuss took a mountain-shaped poo on your wall.
 Take a small brush and create smaller bumps and mounds and sharp edges.
 Imperfections are good.
 They make the landscape look real.

 • Remember this is an investment in your new home.
-The paint – plus painters tape, plastic, and brushes – will run you about $200.
+The paint – plus painters tape, plastic, and brushes –ran me $200 (in 2016).
 This ain’t your kids paint-by-number.

 How To Paint a Mountain Mural in Photos: